Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> Faults are yours to fix, not to curse.
+> Success is not to be pursued, it is to be attracted by the person you become.

 <!-- QUOTE_END -->